-Thanks to the thought leaders below who have supported the generator project and the messages that we have built around the campaign.
-With their support and others as we move forward, we look forward to making a positive impact on the world around us one face to face conversation at a time.
+Thanks to the thought leaders below who have supported The GenWell Project and the messages that we have built around the movement.
+With their support and others as we move forward, we look forward to making the world a happier and healthier place one face to face conversation at a time.
+Gratitude.

 Markus Schafer is an associate professor of sociology and a faculty associate of the Institute For Life Course and Aging at the University of Toronto.
 Schafer completed his PhD in sociology and in gerontology at Purdue University in 2011.
 His research lies mainly in the area of health and aging.
 Some of the topics that interest him include adult health problems associated with childhood adversity, the influence of health on social networks among older adults, and the role of the physical environment in shaping older adults’ social connectedness and health.
 Schafer’s work on networks and health is funded by the Province of Ontario’s Early Research Award program and by the Social Sciences and Humanities Research Council.
 He currently serves on the editorial board of six multi-disciplinary social science journals related to aging and related topics, including Journals of Gerontology: Social Sciences and The Gerontologist.